Allenxuxu/mailyak/README.md

 // mail.HTML() and mail.Plain() implement io.Writer, so you can do handy things like
-// parse a template directly into the email body if err := t.ExecuteTemplate(mail.HTML(), "htmlEmail", data); err != nil {
+// parse a template directly into the email body
+// If you need to reuse the mail client, you need to reset some HTML before each sending.
+Otherwise, it will carry the content sent last time. mail.HTML().Reset() if err := t.ExecuteTemplate(mail.HTML(), "htmlEmail", data); err != nil {
     panic(" 💣 ")
 }